CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

                                                                                                4 beta.kubernetes.io
                                                                                                /os:linux

-To display the kubelet or Docker version, use the `components` option on the above command.
-This example lists all the details of all master and worker nodes because the master's hostname - *server11* in this case - was included in the query.
+To display the kubelet or Docker version, use the `components` option with the show command.
+This example lists the kublet version, a proxy address if used, and the status of the container for *server11* master and worker nodes.

-    cumulus@server11:~$ netq server11 show kubernetes node components Matching kube_cluster records:
+    cumulus@host:~$ netq server11 show kubernetes node components Matching kube_cluster records:
                              Master           Cluster Name         Node Name    Kubelet      KubeProxy         Container Runt ime